What is Video Streaming: System Requirements Comparison

 1. OBS Studio

 First up is OBS Studio.
 OBS Studio is a free and open-source live-streaming video software.
 Since it uses a command-line interface, OBS Studio streaming with this professional software requires a bit of technical know-how.
 The latest version of the classic OBS Studio is Version 27.1.3 released on October 4, 2021.
 This professional video streaming and broadcasting software are available for download here for macOS 10.13 or newer, Windows 8, 8.1, and 10, as well as Ubuntu 18.04 operating systems.
-For the Linux version, FFmpeg is required.
+For the Linux version, FFmpeg

 For Dacast users, OBS Studio is especially easy to use, since we offer a customized version of OBS Studio that includes Dacast as one of the default streaming services.
 This gives our broadcasters an automated setup to start streaming their live events, including easy and secure video upload capabilities.